Derivation of the nonlocal collision term in the relativistic Boltzmann equation for massive spin-1/2 particles from quantum field theory: Equilibrium

 The relation between $\kappa$ and the Knudsen number is given by

 In order for {}{the assumption of} molecular chaos to hold, and hence for particles to be considered as free between scatterings, we require that $\Delta \lesssim \ell_\text{mfp}$, implying

-The physical implications of this condition is that we cannot have {}{the} standard local equilibrium.
-In fact, if we consider spin as {}{of} first order in $\kappa$, we cannot neglect dissipative effects at first order in Kn.
+The physical implication of this condition is that {a local-equilibrium description of a fluid with spin and nonlocal collisions in kinetic theory would be inconsistent with the power counting. } In fact, if we consider spin as {}{of} first order in $\kappa$, we cannot neglect dissipative effects at first order in Kn.
 For related discussions see also {}{Refs.}~\cite{Montenegro:2017rbu,Montenegro:2020paq}.

 We can also express the condition in \eq\eqref{condkappa} in terms of the properties of the system. {}{To this end}, consider $\sigma$ to be a cross section and {}{$n$ the particle density.
 The geometric area given by the cross section, $\sigma \equiv \pi r_{\text{int}}^2$, defines a typical interaction range, $r_{\text{int}} \equiv \sqrt{\sigma/\pi}$.
 On the other hand, the particle density $n$ defines the typical interparticle distance $d \sim n^{-1/3}$.
 From Eq.\ \eqref{deltanon} we conclude that $\Delta \sim \hbar/m$, i.e., $\Delta$ is of the order the Compton wave length of the particle.
 Since $\ell_{\text{mfp}} \sim (\sigma n)^{-1}$,} the condition we need to satisfy reads